3 TIPS FOR EATING NUTS & SEEDS

 the ground they would grow into pumpkins, but unfortunately almost all of the nuts and seeds that are sold in stores

-today have been roasted, toasted, or pasteurized in order to extend their shelf life and these heating processes kill the
+today have been roasted, toasted, or pasteurized in order to extend their shelf life and these heating processes usually

-nuts and seeds as well as cause them to lose some of their nutritional value, and to make matters worse most of them
+kill the nuts and seeds as well as cause them to lose some of their nutritional value, and to make matters worse most of

 them also have added salt...
 (Understand that when you take something like almonds and you roast them at 350

 A lot of people don't realize just how much of the foods that they eat are seeds.
 Oats, Rice, Wheat, Corn, and Beans

 are all seeds, and even things like Cocoa Powder is simply ground up Cocoa Seeds.
 But if you took a bag of "Quaker

 Oats" or a box of "Uncle Ben's Rice" or a can of "Bush's Baked Beans" and you planted them in the ground none of it

 would grow into anything because they're all dead and lifeless seeds due to all of the heating and processing that they

 have undergone and a lot of people out there are living on a diet made mostly out of "Dead Seeds" and other "Dead

 EXAMPLES OF THE LIFE FORCE IN RAW NUTS & SEEDS

 * Just 1 apple seed can grow into an apple tree that will produce over 10,000 apples in it's lifetime.

-* Time lapse photography has shown that if you leave certain seeds on the ground without burying them, over time they
+* Time lapse photography has shown that if you leave seeds on the ground without burying them, over time they can

 slowly drill themselves into the ground.

 * Millions of the trees in America are only here because squirrels will bury nuts in the ground to eat later and sometimes

-they forget where they buried them.
-The lost ones will eventually sprout and grow into trees.
+they forget where they buried them, and the lost ones will eventually sprout and grow into trees.
 (This is known as

 "Accidental Squirrel Gardening".)